Runner’s Stomach: Why Your Gut Rebels On The Run (+ How To Fix It)

 Digestive distress is a common challenge for runners, and as we’ve seen, stomach cramps or pain can stem from many factors—what you eat, when you eat, how you hydrate, the intensity of your runs, and even your breathing patterns.

 The key is to identify the most likely cause of your symptoms so you can make targeted adjustments to your nutrition, hydration, and training strategies.
-With the right tweaks, most runners can significantly reduce or even eliminate stomach issues on the run.
+With the right tweaks, most runners can significantly reduce or even eliminate stomach issues while running.

 For a list of great pre-run snacks for your workouts or on race day, check out this next guide: